samalyarov/eve_online_market_analysis/postgresql_db/readme.md

 ![image](https://github.com/samalyarov/eve_online_market_analysis/assets/107198574/997be694-552d-40a9-8cf1-0fbb38e6ca5e)

 Data collected is divided into two core categories - buy and sale orders (representative of both Eve and real world stock market).
 These are to be analyzed separately.
+Both tables are created by similar script (as their structure is identical): https://github.com/samalyarov/eve_online_market_analysis/blob/main/postgresql_db/table_creation.sql

 **Table 1: 'item_ids'.
 Columns:**
 - *PRIMARY KEY + FOREIGN KEY* item_id (int8): item_id in eve online database.
 Used for making API calls and decreasing the DB complexity (to write ids instead of names in other tables).